Welcome to Paper Bridge

 In this space we will get to know each other, collaborate on your goals, and move towards healing.
 Whether you have been in therapy before or seeking services for the first time, it’s an honor to get to work with you.

 Counseling sessions are 50 minutes long.
 Depending on your needs, we may meet weekly, biweekly, or move to monthly sessions once you’ve reached a maintenance phase.
-Currently, appointments are available virtually or as walk-and-talk sessions for those located in the Indianapolis area.
+Currently, appointments are available virtually.
 Sessions are currently offered in the evenings on weekdays.

 At this time I only work with individuals age 18+.
 I do not work with couples, families, or youth.